 - Free Employee Cards – Unlimited, free cards for employee spending

 - Spend Management – Budgeting tools to monitor employee spending

 - No Annual Fee – Restrictions apply

-In addition, the card advertises, “no interest if you pay your card in full each month.”
-But, this isn’t super special.
-If you pay a credit card balance right away, you can usually avoid interest anyway.
-Actual interest for Capital on Tap cards ranges from 9.99% to 34.99% APR.
+While you can avoid interest “if you pay your balance in full each month,” actual interest for Capital on Tap cards ranges from 9.99% to 34.99% APR.

 Furthermore, while there is no initial fee for ATM use, your interest rate may increase when you pull cash from your balance at an ATM.